castomize/Share-Draft-Pages-WordPress-Plugin/README.md

 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

-Public Draft Page Preview allows you to share draft posts or pages with anonymous users via a secure, expiring URL, with customizable expiration settings in the WP admin panel.
+Share Draft Pages allows you to share draft posts or pages with users via a secure, expiring URL, with customizable expiration settings in the WP admin panel.

 ## Description

-Public Draft Page Preview allows you to share a draft of any post or page with anonymous users before it is published.
+Share Draft Pages allows you to share a draft of any post or page with users before it is published.
 You can set a custom expiration time directly from the WP admin panel, ensuring full control over access duration.

 This plugin is perfect for collaborating with external users who don’t have access to your site but need to review content before it goes live.
 Generate a secure, expiring URL for easy sharing, and manage its availability with a simple checkbox in the post editor.